BlockDevsUnited/l-earn/lessons/English/Lesson3: Devcash Bounty Platform.md

 ### Bounty Hunting
 "Bounty Hunting is a complicated profession"
 - The Client (Mandalorian Season 1 Ep 1)

-A bounty is

-- a task with a reward
-- the reward is normally given based on successful completion of task, not based time and effort expended
+A bounty is a task with a reward attached.
+The reward is normally given based on successful completion of task, not based time and effort expended.

-- Bounty hunting can be ruthless, but highly lucrative for those at the top of their game
+Bounty hunting can be ruthless, but highly lucrative for those at the top of their game

 Devcash bounty platform

+### Devcash Bounty Platform